Mistakes were made.

 For instance, the hours spent cultivating sourdough starter and kneading dough in the kitchen were a good distraction from the news, but I didn’t need to eat every one of my carbohydrate creations afterwards.
 Lesson learned.

-Here are five things we’ll be doing differently during Take Two.
+Here are five things we’ll be doing differently from now on:

 1. Take it easy on the booze